futilelabs/methodx-cocoa/README.md

 ### Your own stuff

-If you want to add something that will only be useful to you, just write a method that takes in whatever data source you need, generate all the `MXRequest` objects, and call `[MXRouter executeRequests:]`.
+If you want to add something that will only be useful to you, just write a method that takes in whatever data source you need, generates all the `MXRequest` objects, and calls `[MXRouter executeRequests:]` on them.

+#### Category approach

+We recommend writing a [category](http://mobile.tutsplus.com/tutorials/iphone/objective-c-categories/) to extend the `MXRouter` class.

 ### Generally useful stuff